Universal Pansharpening Model: Experimental Results

 \subsection{Ablation Study}

-To fully exploit the effectiveness of each design, we conduct ablation studies that include three categories: (i) Distributions and effects of the experts in MiT, (ii) diffusion sampling steps and strategies, and (iii) scalability of the FoundPS variants.
+To fully exploit the effectiveness of each design, we conduct ablation studies that include four categories: (i) Distributions and effects of MiT, (ii) diffusion sampling steps and strategies, (iii) performance of varied UniPS variants, and (iv) scalability of the UniPS.